 Mindfulness is actually a type of meditation that can be practiced just about anywhere.
 Although there are dozens of ways to meditate (including tantra, zazen, and transcendental meditation), mindfulness is the method which probably aligns most closely with our modern understanding of meditation.

-The Origin of Mindfulness
+The Origins of Mindfulness

 Although meditation is an ancient practice, mindfulness was only recently popularized in 1979 with Jon Kabat-Zinn’s creation of an eight-week program called “Mindfulness-Based Stress Reduction.”
 Today this is still the main program used to help those suffering from stress and anxiety.